SGpp/DisCoTec/docs/simple_tutorial.md

 ```

 Now, DisCoTec comes into play.
 Create a new folder or project that can access
-both `YourSimulation` and DisCoTec.
+both `YourSolver` and DisCoTec.
-For the combination technique, multiple instances of `YourSimulation` will be
+For the combination technique, multiple instances of `YourSolver` will be
 instantiated, each at different resolutions.
 The `Task` class is the interface you will need to implement.
-With `YourSimulation`, that will be as simple as:
+With `YourSolver`, that will be as simple as:

 ```cpp
 #include <memory>